 That opened my eyes and since then I see site after site, recommendation after recommendation based, it seems, primarily on affiliate income potential.

 I've learned to be especially careful when people mention something on their site that is only marginally related to the topic of their site.
 If a product, template, or service doesn't seem related at all to the core ministry of what the person recommending it is doing, it is probably an affiliate link.
+You also need to be careful if there are numerous, complex products listed.
+Again, it is physically impossible to do in-depth use and testing of a software if you are listing the top five whatevers this week.

-Big money and price inflation
+Big money, integrity, and price inflation

-I’m not talking about people getting small change for this, which is a dishonest statement in most disclaimers about affiliate income. ("I may receive a small commission from the links here.")
 Affiliate payment rates range from 5% up to 40% of the asking price for the item.
 In some of the software packages of moderate-to-low pricing ($45-$90) it would not be uncommon for the companies to give affiliate rates of 30% or more.
 That kind of money ($15-$30) for one little click and a mention is extraordinarily tempting.
+The current services offered and the renewing rates make the commissions much higher.

 Costs beyond money